i don't want to change my password

-As a cybersecurity expert, I don’t know how many times I’ve heard the phrase – I don’t want to change my password.
+As a cybersecurity expert constantly preaching Password Security, I don’t know how often I’ve heard the phrase – I don’t want to change my password.

 Not only were the previous password guidelines based on a white paper written in the mid-1980s, but the man who wrote the guidelines, Bill Burr, admits he wrote it without knowing how passwords work.
 That’s right, all of this suffering with complexity rules and constantly changing passwords was based on bad information.
 So now, after nearly two decades of painfully dealing with these password requirements, the security rules are evolving.

 Unfortunately, evolution is a slow process, and it will be a while before these new guidelines are adopted, as there are other security components to consider, such as multifactor identification.
 But for me, the best part of this rule is that passwords only need to be changed if there is evidence of a potential breach.

 So let’s talk about a potential breach.

 This weekend, a relative had their Facebook account hijacked, sending a YouTube video link to those on his friend list.
 Like most people, I wanted to see what internet fun he chose to send me, but…

 - he never sent me a video link before

 - the link didn’t generate a video preview